 Examples of how to hang your spreader bar and non-spreader bar hammock.

-To hang your hammock correctly, pull the chains taut until the hammock is parallel to the ground.
+To hang your hammock correctly, pull the chains taut until it is parallel to the ground.
 You may need two people to accomplish this.
-If the hammock has any sway to it, pull the hammock tighter.
+If there is any sway, pull it tighter.

 The right way